Jayakumar2812/Past_hack_analysis/polynetwork_hack_readme.md

 ### Steps of the Exploit
 1. **computing the 4byte signature**:
-   - The attacker computed the 32-bit ID for putCurEpochConPubKeyBytes: ethers.utils.id ('putCurEpochConPubKeyBytes(bytes)').slice(0, 10)'0x41973cd9'
+   - The attacker computed the 32-bit ID for `putCurEpochConPubKeyBytes: ethers.utils.id ('putCurEpochConPubKeyBytes(bytes)').slice(0, 10)'0x41973cd9'`

-   - The function putCurEpochConPubKeyBytes changes the ConKeepersPkBytes variable which contains publickey which has control the over funds of the protocal in that network.
+   - The  `putCurEpochConPubKeyBytes` function changes the ConKeepersPkBytes variable which contains publickey which has control the over funds of the protocal in that network.
    ```
     // Store Consensus book Keepers Public Key Bytes
     function putCurEpochConPubKeyBytes(bytes memory curEpochPkBytes) public whenNotPaused onlyOwner returns (bool) {